Sour Cream Doughnuts are cake like doughnuts that are dipped in a vanilla glaze, are perfect for dipping in coffee and look perfectly imperfect.

 Author

-Shea Goldstein is a writer and the voice behind Dixie Chik Cooks.
-She's also a recipe developer and brand ambassador.
-She has been published in several media platforms such as Redbook, Parade, Food Blogger Magazine and more.
-She has been developing recipes and writing since 2009.
-Shea is a Southern Belle Who's Thinking About What's For Dinner While Eating Lunch
+Shea Goldstein is the voice behind Dixie Chik Cooks.
+She's a recipe developer, brand ambassador and food writer.
+She has been published in Redbook, Parade, Food Blogger Magazine and more.
+Shea is a Southern Belle Who's Thinking About What's For Dinner While Eating Lunch.

 This Post Has 2 Comments